-Some of the course learning objectives are expressed using action-oriented verbs that support measurable activities (eg 'create') expectations, and competencies.
-However, the word 'understand' is not a measurable verb for an objective.
-Instead consider "Design", "Develop" "Produce", "Write", "Build", "Illustrate" etc. The Reviewer encourages developing overarching learning objectives (3-5 are standard) with specific, measurable sub-objectives (3-5 for each first level objective is a good heuristic).
-Expressing these in a bulleted form is most common, and provides for alignment with the course activities.
-At the end of each course outcome, you could include a matrix that aligns to the individual activities student will be engaging in.
-The course outline lists these already, they just need to be matched to the individual outcomes.

-- 2.2: Specific learning objectives were identified.
+- 2.1: The course learning objectives are expressed using action-oriented verbs that support measurable activities (eg 'create', 'document') expectations, and competencies.
+The Reviewer encourages developing overarching learning objectives (3-5 are standard) with specific, measurable sub-objectives (3-5 for each first level objective is a good heuristic).
+The Reviewer understands that these could be in the Blackboard course, but access was unavailable.
+The syllabus only contains a single sentence for the learning objectives.
+Expressing these in a bulleted form is most common, and provides for alignment with the course activities. - 2.2: Specific learning objectives were identified.
 These should map to course activities and assessments.
 This is referred to as "alignment" of the objectives to the outcomes and activities.
-In other words, associate the course outline to the learning objectives in specific wording: "Speed, Accuracy, and Productivity" [Learning Objective 1]", and so forth.
-The course outline has a great start to this; they just need to be mapped and articulated clearly. - 2.3: Yes, the paragraph description is written in a student's perspective. - 2.4: A general overview of projects and activities were indicated, but more detailed information and alignment relative to these course tasks would strengthen the course design.
+In other words, associate the course outline to the learning objectives in specific wording: "Exploring the Interface: Learning Objective 1", and so forth - 2.3: See 2.2 - 2.4: See 2.2.
+A general overview of projects and activities were indicated, but more detailed information and alignment relative to these course tasks would strengthen the course design.
 Course activities and assessments should be clearly aligned to specific objectives and outcomes. - 2.5: The course topics appear to be suited to the level of the course.

 C. Assessment & Measurement (13 points total) 3.1 The assessments measure the stated learning objectives or competencies.
 3 2 3.2 The course grading policy is stated clearly.
-3 1 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied to the course grading policy.
-3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work 2 1 being assessed.
+3 3 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied 3 3 to the course grading policy.
+3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work 2 2 being assessed.
 3.5 The course provides learners with multiple opportunities to track their learning progress.
-2 0 Total 4 1
+2 1 Total 1 1

-- 3.1: The assessments/activities for this course appear to be of good quality and measure the learning objectives.
-Reviewer did not view any actual assignments, in detail. - 3.2: The grading policy/rubric is stated in the syllabus.
-How will grades be submitted, when and how will students receive feedback? - 3.3: Yes, details provided. - 3.4: There was an excellent variety of assessment strategies for this course.
+- 3.1: The assessments/activities for this course are well developed and include detailed language.
+The Reviewer recommends expressing a 'crosswalk' to course learning objectives. eg, map the activity/assessment to the course objectives more clearly.
+Obviously, this requires further development of the course objectives. - 3.2: The grading policy/rubric is stated in the syllabus, along with information regarding the college's course catalog.
+The Reviewer recommends adding this web site link. - 3.3: The Reviewer found very descriptive criteria associated with the grading policy. - 3.4: There was an excellent variety of assessment strategies for this course.
 The application of the technology is well considered.
-The application of the knowledge transfer is weighted more heavily toward active learning and less toward testing.
-How are the drawings submitted and graded?
-More descriptive analysis on this would be helpful for students. - 3.5: Reviewer was not able to locate any evidence of tracking learning progress. (e.g., Circle back activities, mastery learning pathways, etc.) However, course activities appear to build on one another providing scaffolding.
+The application of the knowledge transfer is weighted more heavily toward active learning.
+The Reviewer commends this course design. - 3.5: Reviewer was not able to locate any evidence of tracking learning progress. (e.g., Circle back activities, mastery learning pathways, etc.) However, course activities appear to build on one another providing scaffolding.

-D. Instructional Materials (13 points total) 2 4 4.1 The instructional materials contribute to the achievement of the stated course and module/unit 3 1 learning objectives or competencies.
-2 1 4.2 Both the purpose of instructional materials and how the materials are to be used for learning 3 1 activities are clearly explained.
-2 0 4.3 All instructional materials used in the course are appropriately cited.
-2 0 4.4 The instructional materials are current.
+D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit 3 2 learning objectives or competencies.
+4.2 Both the purpose of instructional materials and how the materials are to be used for learning 3 3 activities are clearly explained.
+4.3 All instructional materials used in the course are appropriately cited.
+2 2 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
-2 2 4.6 The distinction between required and optional materials is clearly explained. l 1 Total 7 /
+2 2 4.6 The distinction between required and optional materials is clearly explained.
+1 1 Total 1 2